 Market research.
 Do I need to invest in it?
 Why do I need it?
 What can it answer for me?
 What will I get for ROI?
 How do I know if I need it?
 So many questions.

-You're not alone.
+You are not alone.
 Unlike marketing or advertising, market research is a very specialized and niche service offered by very few firms in local and regional markets.

 If you were to ask a small business owner if they need to use market research many would likely be unsure.
 Then if you asked them what market research was, the answers may vary from customer satisfaction to focus groups.

 Here are 9 signs you should invest in market research.

-Sign 1: You are launching a new product or service.
+Sign #1: You are launching a new product or service.

-This may be one of the most common and easy to understand drivers to usage of market research.
+This may be one of the most common and easy to understand drivers to the usage of market research.
 One of the core benefits of market research is to provide facts and evidence to shed light on the unknown.

-Online surveys are a great way to test concepts and product launches to understand appeal and potential penetration through test marketing.
+Additionally, online surveys are a great way to test concepts and product launches to understand the appeal and potential penetration through test marketing.